Inflection, Derivation, Declension, Conjugation

 For example, many languages conjugate verbs for number, and not unusually for another thing or two.

-A language's declension system declines things into different forms while not changing their lexical category, to distinguish certain direct properties such as number and gender, but also case (a.k.a. grammatical case), which is a more relational change.
+For another example, a language may decline things into different forms (while not changing their lexical category), to distinguish properties such as number and gender, but also case (grammatical case), which is a more relational change.

 - the accusative case marks the direct object of a transitive verb,